This roast uses Dijon mustard, leeks, mushrooms, carrots and fresh mint for a delicious flavor.

 Once the bone is out, you might want to butterfly the leg if there are any high sections.

 - Liberally coat the inside with Dijon mustard.

 - Prepare the leeks and carrots by cutting them long and thin.
 Wash the leeks thoroughly in a pot or bowl with running water.

 Sautee the vegetables to soften them so you don’t have to overcook the meat.

 Mix the cooked mushrooms and garlic with the chopped mint and parsley and cover the inside of the lamb.

 - Add the vegetables to the lamb and roll the meat to cover.

 - Tie the lamb.
 I use a slip knot around so I can pull it tight.
-Pull the twine a couple of inches and hold with one finger while looping the twine under the lamb.
+Pull the twine a couple of inches and hold it with one finger while looping the twine under the lamb.
 Thread through the spot you were holding and pull tight.
 Repeat until you get to the end and wrap around lengthwise.
 Then tie it off.